-As at December 31, 2020, Dilawri had an approximate 26.0% effective interest in the REIT on a fully-diluted basis through ownership, direction or control of all of the Class B LP Units and 2,458,452 REIT Units.
+As at December 31, 2021 and as at the date of this MD&A, Dilawri had an approximate 28.8% effective interest in the REIT on a fully-diluted basis through ownership, direction or control of 4,185,254 REIT Units and all of the Class B LP Units.
 Each Class B LP Unit has attached to it, a Special Voting Unit of the REIT, providing for voting rights in the REIT.
-As of the date hereof, Dilawri's effective interest in the REIT is approximately 28.1% through ownership of 3,827,554 REIT Units and all of the Class B LP Units.